-181. Laboratory and human studies have shown that the GMOs are attenuated compared to WT dengue and the vaccine has a favourable safety profile in vaccinees (Chapter 1, Section 4.3.6).
+182. Laboratory and human studies have shown that the GMOs are attenuated compared to WT dengue and the vaccine has a favourable safety profile in vaccinees (Chapter 1, Section 4.3.6).
 When administered through subcutaneous injection in humans, the most common systemic and local adverse events are headache and injection site pain, respectively.

-182. The amount of the GMOs received through accidental exposure to broken skin would likely be far less than a single intentional dose and would be unlikely to result in symptoms.
+183. The amount of the GMOs received through accidental exposure to broken skin would likely be far less than a single intentional dose and would be unlikely to result in symptoms.
 If the accidental exposure were to produce symptoms, this would likely be limited to mild symptoms such as a headache or a localised skin reaction at the exposure site for a short period of time while the virus is cleared by the immune system.

-183. Clinical data regarding the effect of the GMOs on immunosuppressed individuals are lacking as this group has been excluded from the clinical trials.
+184. Clinical data regarding the effect of the GMOs on immunosuppressed individuals are lacking as this group has been excluded from the clinical trials.
 In natural dengue infection there is no well-established link between a more severe disease outcome in immunosuppressed people, although some studies suggest a slight trend towards persistent viraemia and prolonged dengue symptoms in immunosuppressed individuals (Chapter 1, Sections 3.1 and 3.4).
 The GMOs are attenuated compared to WT dengue and produce mild symptoms in immune-competent people.
 Therefore, if an immunosuppressed individual was to be accidentally exposed to the GMOs it is unlikely that they would develop severe symptoms, although this is an area of some uncertainty.

-184. As discussed in Section 3.1, in natural dengue infection a secondary infection with a different dengue serotype can predispose a person to severe dengue.
-It does not appear that the potential for the development of ADE on subsequent exposure to WT dengue following vaccination with the GM vaccine was directly assessed in the clinical trials.
-However, it is noted that not all clinical trial participants developed antibodies to all four serotypes, and in the largest clinical trial (>20,000 participants in 8 dengue-endemic countries), participants who received the vaccine had lower rates of severe dengue at 3 years post-vaccination than those who received the placebo (Rivera et al., 2022).
+185. As discussed in Chapter 1, Section 3.1, in natural dengue infection a secondary infection with a different dengue serotype can predispose a person to severe dengue, largely driven by the phenomenon of ADE.
+While the potential for development of ADE on subsequent exposure to WT dengue following vaccination with the GM vaccine was not directly assessed in the clinical trials (as discussed in Chapter 1, Section 4.3.6), it is noted that not all clinical trial participants developed antibodies to all four serotypes, and in the largest clinical trial (>20,000 participants in 8 dengue-endemic countries), participants who received the vaccine had lower rates of severe dengue at 3 years post-vaccination than those who received the placebo (Rivera et al., 2022).
 In the case of an accidental exposure to the GMOs, a person would likely get a subclinical dose and therefore may be more likely to not develop antibodies to all four serotypes (compared to people receiving the full vaccine dose).
 Alternatively, the dose from an accidental exposure may be so low that no antibodies to any of the four serotypes develop.
 Based on the limited evidence that is available, it seems unlikely that the potential for ADE is a concern for accidental exposure, however this is an area of uncertainty.